wwpass/passhub-docs/docs/75-azure-passhub.md

 You have 2 options:

 1. Follow along this documentation while you deploy Passhub For Business using Azure Marketplace
-2. Follow this link to a video that follows the documentation
+2. Find [WWPass on Youtube](https://www.youtube.com/@WorldWidePass) to a video that follows this Document

 ## Azure Marketplace